 Whole bean coffee maintains peak flavor for two to three weeks after roasting.
 During that time, the coffee beans release carbon dioxide gas that drives away oxygen and keeps the beans fresh.
 Once the coffee stops releasing CO2, the beans start to oxidize and stale.
 Believe me, you can taste the difference!

-Order some of our fresh coffee today and see for yourself!!!
+Order some of our fresh organic coffee today and taste for yourself!!!

 We all know the expression “Daily Grind” wasn’t coined as something to look forward to.
 However, where coffee is concerned, the daily grind becomes one of life’s foremost simple pleasures.